PE-3: The Levels of Public and Patient Involvement

 - Set clear expectations around the level of influence patients and/or members of the public will have on decisions with regard to the research process; and

 - Frequently communicate to people with lived experience how their concerns and hopes are directly informing the research process.

-The collaborate level of engagement entails actively partnering with patients and/or members of the public in every aspect of the research process, including the: research priorities; research question; research design; data collection approaches; outcome measures; analysis of results; relevance of findings; dissemination of findings, etc. It is an ongoing partnership where decisions about the research process are shared.
+The collaborate level of engagement entails actively partnering with public and patient partners in every aspect of the research process, including the: research priorities; research question; research design; data collection approaches; outcome measures; analysis of results; relevance of findings; dissemination of findings, etc. It is an ongoing partnership where decisions about the research process are shared.
 For example, members of the public might collaborate with researchers on developing the research grant application, be members of the study advisory group, and collaborate with researchers to disseminate the results of a research project.

 At the collaborate level of involvement, a variety of approaches can be used, including participatory decision-making and design and patient journey mapping, which will be discussed in future posts.
 This level of involvement requires: commitment, trust-building, openness, flexibility, time, resources, adequate planning and preparation, and reflexive practice.

 It is also important to think about things like trauma-informed, anti-oppressive, anti-racist, and anti-colonial approaches as well in order to ensure meaningful and authentic involvement, and to be able to recognize and respond to power imbalances between researchers and members of the public on the study team.

 4. Patient- and Public-Directed